themse/gulp-template/readme.md

 # Gulp template

-I hope it makes life easier and developing faster.
+I hope it makes life easier and development faster.

 ## Running the project locally